turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-Use the error messages you get to expose the attributes you need in the
+Lean on the error messages you get and expose the attributes you need in the
-`ProxyRating` until the product page can render correctly.
+`ProxyRating` one by one until the product page renders correctly.

-It's OK if it's gross.
+It's OK if the code is gross.

 #### Using ProxyRating in the User's Rating Page